kosli-dev/cli/docs.kosli.com/content/how_to/record.md

 If the list of running artifacts is different than what was reported previously a new snapshot is created.
 Snapshots are immutable and can't be tampered with.

 There is range of `kosli environment report [...]` commands, allowing you to report a variety of environments.
-To record a current status of your environment you simply run on of them.
+To record a current status of your environment you simply run one of them.
 You can do it manually but typically recording commands would run automatically, e.g. via a cron job or scheduled CI job.

+Remember to [create an environment](/getting_started/getting_started_with_kosli/#record-environment) in Kosli before you start reporting, and when reporting make sure the type of the Kosli environment matches the type of the runtime environment you're reporting.

 ## Record docker environment